 The Council on Black Health recognizes the importance of creating sustainable and interdependent relationships within Black communities and with the organizations that originate in Black communities, to make a significant impact on Black health outcomes.
 Building healthy Black communities requires the collective effort of researchers and organizations that serve Black interests and the people that call these communities home.
 Many of the social determinants of health that plague Black communities are rooted in historical inequities and contemporary discriminatory policies and practices.
 These injustices have manifested themselves as food deserts, reduced access to recreational facilities, and disproportionate environmental hazards that affect the lives and health prospects of Black people residing in underserved communities.
 The Council on Black Health will develop partnerships within Black communities to create solutions that help reverse negative health trends and support positive health and well-being.
 The Council on Black Health sees health disparities and health equity in Black communities as a social justice concern.

-Council on Black Health will continue AACORN’s legacy of national conferences and workshops as leading forums for research that identifies the critical elements that affect health outcome in the Black community.
+Council on Black Health will continue AACORN’s legacy of national conferences and workshops as leading forums for research that identifies the critical elements that affect health outcomes in the Black community.
 These events allow participants to discuss strategies and solutions to the critical risk factors impacting healthy living as well as policy solutions to combat nutrition, physical activity and weight issues.

 The CBH Inaugural National Workshop, Forging the 2020 Agenda for Black Health: Translating Evidence into Action, will be held August 7-9, 2019 in Philadelphia.
 For more information and registration, click here.
+See the full agenda.

 These compelling events feature the following: